codeslash21/machine_learning_engineer_nanodegree/Object Oriented Programming/object_oriented_programming.md

 * **Object-Oriented Programming and Python Packages:** Most if not all of the popular Python packages take advantage of object-oriented programming for a few reasons:
   * Object-oriented programs are relatively easy to expand especially because of inheritance
   * Object-oriented programs obscure functionality from the user.
 Consider scipy packages.
 You don't need to know how the actual code works in order to use its classes and methods.

+* **Python Environments:** There are two different Python environment managers: conda and venv.
+You can create virtual environments with either one.
+  * **Conda:** Conda does two things: manages packages and manages environments.
+As an environment manager, conda allows you to create silo-ed Python installations.
+With an package manager, you can install packages on your computer without affecting your main Python installation.
+Conda was invented because pip could not handle data science packages that depended on libraries outside of Python.
+To install packages in caonda environment locally using `pip` one has to install pip in the conda environment first.
+  * **pip and Venv:** There are other environmental managers and package managers besides conda.
+For example, venv is an environment manager that comes pre-installed with Python 3.
+Pip is a package manager.
+    - `packagename.__file__` To see where the package is installed.
+    - `pip install .` Pip look for setup.py file to install a package that is described in the setup.py file.
+Every package contains setup.py file with metadata about the package.